DeFi Loans The Future of Decentralized Finance in 2024

 Advances in AI and Automation

-Integrating artificial intelligence (AI) and machine learning into DeFi platforms could lead to more sophisticated lending strategies, improved risk management, and personalized financial services.
-AI-driven algorithms could analyze market data, assess borrower creditworthiness, and optimize lending pools to maximize returns and minimize risks.
+Binding AI (Artificial Intelligence) and ML (Machine Learning) to DeFi platforms can promise more brilliant lending techniques, better risk management, and customized financial services.
+AI-powered algorithms could scan market data, evaluate borrower credit history, and develop lending pools that fully optimize returns and minimize risks.

 Global Financial Inclusion